 - Skip the Guided Activities – Guided excursions can be unforgettable experiences but they can be PRICEY especially if you have a family or large group.
 There are a few exceptions, but more often than not, you can enjoy the same or similar activities by yourself without having to pay for a guide.
 More details on this I the recommended activities below.

-Understanding Squamish: Maps and Neighborhoods
+Getting Around Squamish: Maps and Neighborhoods

-Squamish has 5 main area of town:
+Squamish has 5 main areas of town:

 - Diamond Head – This is the area just north of downtown by the Canadian Tire but east of the highway near Quest University.
 Up here you can see Sky Pilot and it’s where you access Elfin Lakes + a mountain biking network.